-- b.
-Depending on whether you are connecting using SSL, do one of the following to specify the necessary connection information: - To connect using SSL, set the TNS property to the TNS name as defined by your tnsnames.ora file.
-For more information, see Configuring SSL Verification on a Non-Windows Machine on page 30. - Or, to connect without using SSL, set the Host property to the IP address or host name of the server, then set the Port property to the number of the TCP port that the server uses to listen for client connections, and then set the SVC property to the service name of the database that you want to access.
+- Or, to specify server information directly in the DSN, do the following: - i.
+Set the Host property to the IP address or host name of the Oracle server. - ii.
+Set the Port property to the number of the TCP port that the server uses to listen for client connections. - iii.
+Set the SVC property to the service name of the Oracle database that you want to access.